Dakuur/fitbit-clockface/README.md

 # Fitbit Clock APP

-A Ferrari clockface for the Fitbit Sense smartwatch, using JavaScript
+A Ferrari clockface for the Fitbit Sense smartwatch, using JavaScript and CSS

 ## Screenshots